greatdecipher/pba_tech_exam/README.md

 # PBA Scraper Using Playwright

 ## Description
-This project is a technical exam for web scraping using Python 3.12.
-The developer implemented the Asynchronous Playwright package to scrape data for the PBA Teams and Players pages.
+This project serves as a technical examination of web scraping using Python 3.12.
+The developer implemented the Asynchronous Playwright package to extract data from the PBA Teams and Players pages.

 ## Installation Steps
 Follow these steps to set up and run the scraper: